heartandhandstraining/heartandhandstraining.github.io/_posts/2020-08-01-Make-Disciples-of-Them.md

 #### Unleashing the Power of God's Word

 The Word of God helps discern the heart, and we can then help the person realize what he really is.
-It is alive and exerts power and is sharper than any two-edged swordn and pierces even to the dividing of soul* and spirit,* and of joints from the marrow, and is able to discern thoughts and intentions of the heart.(Hebrews 4:12)
+It is alive and exerts power and is sharper than any two-edged sword and pierces even to the dividing of soul* and spirit,* and of joints from the marrow, and is able to discern thoughts and intentions of the heart.(Hebrews 4:12)

 When we open the Bible and read the scriptures, we are allowing God to do the talking.
 Paul went to Thessalonica and found people worshiping lifeless idols.
-Paul wrote in 1Thessalonians 1:9: "For they themselves keep reporting about our first contact with you and how you turned to God from your idolsi to slave for a living and true God," Further, he rejoiced: "Indeed, that is why we also thank God unceasingly,because when you received God’s word, which you heard from us, you accepted it not as the word of men but, just as it truthfully is, as the word of God, which is also at work in you believers."(1 Thessalonians 2:13)
+Paul wrote in 1Thessalonians 1:9: "For they themselves keep reporting about our first contact with you and how you turned to God from your idols to slave for a living and true God," Further, he rejoiced: "Indeed, that is why we also thank God unceasingly,because when you received God’s word, which you heard from us, you accepted it not as the word of men but, just as it truthfully is, as the word of God, which is also at work in you believers."(1 Thessalonians 2:13)

 We must read, use, explain the scriptures in our disciple work just as Jesus did.
 Ask questions about scriptures read.
 If the student "does not get it," reread the key words in the verse.
 Do not assume all understand words we use, like "the Kingdom."
 Be patient.